 What actually happened in Bengal was that Ramayat Vaishnavism got mixed with Gaurio Vaishnavism, and the latter took control.
 In simple words, Krishna took precedence over Rama, because of the immense popularity of Sri Chaityna and Gopal was preferred over Sitanath, but the latter never entirely disappeared in that sense.
 Visit the village of Gohogram in east Bardhaman, to understand how Ram is still a living tradition in WB (beyond the only too vocal yet empty-headed urban leftists and their thug allies), where on Ramnavami the entire village lights up with the colours of abir (gulal).
 This village has the Bhattacharya family that are Rama-sevayats, and they have a beautiful black stone carved murti of Rama with a murti of Sita in astadhatu.
 Still today Ram and Sita are worshiped thrice in a day, and during Ram navami a large festival takes place where Ram and Sita after being bathed with 108 pots of water are worshipped.
 In the evening the Dolyatra takes place where the entire village plays with abir or gulal.

-Written by Halley Goswami on Ram pujo in WB
+This para was Written by Halley Goswami in FB, on Ram pujo in WB

 THAKUR & RAM-LALA